11 things which could impact your car insurance

 We ask for information about previous incidents before you take out a policy.

-If you try to claim for unrelated damage, deliberately miss something or it’s apparent you haven’t disclosed an incident, then it can be considered a fraudulent or exaggerated claim.
+If you try to claim for unrelated damage, deliberately miss something or it’s obvious you haven’t told us about an incident, then it can be considered a fraudulent or exaggerated claim.

 Not disclosing a previous incident means we may need to proportionally settle.
 It all depends on how much someone misrepresents an incident and to what degree.